clach04/pysksync_mirror/readme.txt

 the client connection if "server_dir_whitelist" is set.
 This means that the server will not share all disks and directories.

+NOTE both the server "host" address and and "port" can be specified in the "client" section.

 sksync1_compat